-During this COVID-19 time, business is no longer as usual.
-Recently I have had a few contacts asking me for tips on how to work remotely.
+During COVID-19, business is no longer as usual.
+Recently I have had a few contacts ask me for tips on how to work remotely.
 Why?
 Well, I have been working from home for ten years now.
-Working remotely, just one of the perks of being part of Pythian’s globally distributed teams.
+Working remotely is just one of the perks of being part of Pythian’s globally distributed teams.

 With so many employees finding themselves in a work-from-home situation now, I have documented my work-from-home tips.